91Â鶹ÌìÃÀÖ±²¥

 A Link Between Chocolate and Sex

-So, let's talk Valentine's Day.
+Well, I think there are definitely chocolate snobs out there.
+So let's move on to the financial . . . let's talk to Valentine's Day.
 I'm going to put this in a financial perspective, and that is the cost of Valentine's Day and the cost for chocolate.
 Before you spend a lot of your money on expensive, artisanal, shade-grown, fair-priced chocolate from God knows where for your beloved, you might check out their preferences.
 Maybe they really like the cheap Hershey's milk chocolate or would prefer a one-pound bag of chocolate M&M's.
 Or maybe they hate chocolate candies with fruits in the middle, which that's a disgusting use of calories, and they only like the chewy than nutty.
 You know those people.
 They really have strong preferences.

 Now, we give this gift maybe because we're hoping on getting something in return.
 We've heard about the supposed aphrodisiac effect of chocolates, and we've also heard the Aztec Emperor Montezuma was reputed to have used chocolate in a manner akin to maybe some sexual additives to his day.
 But the link between chocolate and sex is maybe why chocolate is so intimately involved in Valentine's Day.